Erie Otters: The emergence of Ryan O'Reilly (2006–08)

 During the 2006–07 and 2007–08 seasons, the Otters finished near the bottom of the Western Conference standings.
 However, the team saw the emergence of future NHL player Ryan O'Reilly, who was selected first overall in the 2007 OHL Priority Selection, receiving the Jack Ferguson Award.
 In his rookie season (2007–08), O'Reilly recorded 52 points in 61 games.
 He was named the Otters' Rookie of the Year and Most Sportsmanlike Player, and was Erie's nominee for the Bobby Smith Trophy, which recognizes combined excellence in academics and athletics.

 The rise of Connor McDavid (2012–15)

 Following several years of decline, the Otters entered a rebuilding phase focused on drafting and developing young talent.
 This strategy led to the selection of Connor McDavid first overall in the 2012 OHL Priority Selection.
 McDavid quickly distinguished himself as an exceptional player, drawing attention for his skill and on-ice vision.
 He was granted "exceptional player" status by Hockey Canada, allowing him to join the Otters at age fifteen.
-Under his leadership, the Otters set a franchise record with 50 wins during the 2014–15 season.
+Under his leadership, the Otters set a franchise record with 52 wins during the 2013–14 season, the first of a CHL record four consecutive 50-win seasons.
 The Otters advanced to the J. Ross Robertson Cup finals in 2015, but the Oshawa Generals defeated them.